jwarlander/exasol-elixir/README.md

 **An Elixir websocket-based SQL connector for Exasol**

-Allows Elixir programs to connect to Exasol (https://www.exasol.com/) using its websocket API and issue queries.
+Allows Elixir programs to connect to Exasol (https://www.exasol.com/) using its [WebSocket API](https://github.com/EXASOL/websocket-api/blob/master/WebsocketAPI.md) and issue queries.

-_**NOTE:** Project is being adapted for Exasol; it is currently not in a working state for that purpose, however.._
+_**NOTE:** Project is being adapted for Exasol; currently there is no _

-Based on [CirroConnect](https://github.com/cirroinc/cirro_connect) - Copyright Cirro Inc, 2018.
+Based on [CirroConnect](https://github.com/cirroinc/cirro_connect) (Copyright Cirro Inc, 2018).

 ## Installation